Last Updated on May 2, 2023

 The best overview of this card is with two simple words: well rounded.
-Scotia has done their homework with this card that launched in March 2018 to provide a little bit of everything that most Canadians want out of a travel rewards credit card.
+Scotia has done their homework with this card to provide a little bit of everything that most Canadians want out of a travel rewards credit card.
 Flexible points, insurance, benefits, airport lounge access and the biggie: No Foreign Transaction fees.

 The card also provides an annual bonus of 10,000 points if you spend $40,000 or more on the card per year.
 The bonus then continues as you will earn 2,000 bonus points for every $10,000 spend after that.

 The last big note in this section is Foreign Transaction fees and as already mentioned this was the first card from a major Canadiian bank to not charge the average 2.5% fee on any non Canadian dollar purchases.
 That's a huge benefit for online shopping out of the country and of course when you travel outside the country.
 This card actually makes up the Visa portion of Rewards Canada's Ultimate No Foreign Transaction fee Credit Card portfolio

 The card earns Scene+ Points and earns them as follows

 The accelerated earn rates of 2 points per dollar are capped at $50,000 spending annually.
 Unlike this card's sibling the Scotia Gold American Express Card whose accelerated earn rates are limited to purchases in Canada, the Passport Infinite will earn the 2 points per dollar on purchases outside of Canada and you won't pay the foreign transaction fee.

 |Spending Category||Points earned per dollar spent||Effective Rate of return (Travel) *|